This millennial women’s health brand is expanding with a controversial partner

 Politics also has a big impact on how women receive care.
 In Arizona, where Tia will have its first joint clinic with CommonSpirit, there are new anti-abortion bills on the table.
 The state already has limitations on abortion, requiring women to get an ultrasound and wait 24 hours before having the procedure done.
 There are also restrictions on insurance coverage: Insurance on the state health exchange can only cover abortion if the patient’s life is endangered, and the same goes for public employees.
 Meanwhile, Medicaid cannot cover abortion for any reason.
 The state senate recently approved a bill that would prevent a woman from seeking an abortion if the fetus has genetic abnormalities, like Down’s Syndrome, suggesting there may be more constraints to come.
 Furthermore, there are dwindling options in Arizona for women seeking abortion care.
 As of 2017, there were only 11 clinics providing that care, according to Guttmacher Institute.

 Catholic health systems also don’t just limit abortion.
 They limit fertility choices.
-Freeman notes that studies have found that women of color are more likely to receive healthcare at Catholic hospitals than white women and as a result are more commonly the recipients of restricted care.
+Freedman notes that studies have found that women of color are more likely to receive healthcare at Catholic hospitals than white women and as a result are more commonly the recipients of restricted care.
 As Catholic health systems grow and partner with an increasing number of non-Catholic health systems, the more opportunity these systems have to control women’s health choices.
 “Do they have choices?
 Are there other places they could go?
 Would they want to go?
-Or are they there because the Catholic healthcare sector has grown to this extent that this is the only option in some communities?” says Freeman.
+Or are they there because the Catholic healthcare sector has grown to this extent that this is the only option in some communities?” says Freedman.

 I asked Witte whether she had considered these factors when choosing a partner, especially as the company enters a market that is actively restricting women’s health options.